-The internal patch section of the frame features a wider double leg and includes a shielded cover for cable protection.
+The internal patch section features a wider double leg and includes a shielded cover for cable protection.
 A connector panel is fitted at the rear of the double leg to provide access to all user inputs and outputs.
 Internal cabling between the console, patchrows and the connector panel is provided.